 Why take the cable car to Roosevelt Island?

-The Roosevelt Cable Car is the only cable car that connects Manhattan with Roosevelt Island in New York.
-It is a small elongated island located in the East River, which in the past was home to several hospitals and a prison but today is a residential area full of green spaces, luxury buildings, sports facilities and even the campus of Cornell University.
+The Roosevelt Cable Car is the only cable car that connects Manhattan to Roosevelt Island in New York.
+It is a small elongated island located in the East River, which in the past was home to several hospitals and a prison, but today is a residential area brimming with green spaces, luxury buildings, sports facilities and even the campus of Cornell University.